 Antlers, of course, are a means of protection against enemies and have a great deal to do with the survival of members of the deer family.
 They are employed, too, when the bucks fight in the mating season.
 They are possessed by adult males in all but a few species.
 Like most other hoofed animals, the members of this group also are protected by a keen sense of hearing, sight and smell, and the majority are very fleet of foot.
-They are mainly woodland animals, the moose, it is the largest of the American deer tribe, and it is a truly majestic animal.
+They are mainly woodland animals.

+The Wapiti, or American Elk as it is sometimes called, is considered by many to be "the king" of the deer family.
+With the exception of the moose, it is the largest of the American deer tribe, and it is a truly majestic animal.
 The male has massive antlers, characteristically carries its head high, and when full grown will weigh as much as 1,000 pounds.
 Once the Wapiti was found from the Atlantic coast to the Rocky Mountains, but now it is abundant only in Yellowstone Park, where it is protected.
 It suffered about the same fate as the Bison, for it, too, at one time roamed the plains in great herds and was an easy target for the hunters, who slaughtered the animal by the thousands.